falom25/falom25/README.md

 ## Currently

-- Strengthening my knowledge in QA
+- Strengthening my QA knowledge
-- Continuously expanding my expertise to contribute to innovative projects where precision and quality are key
+- Expanding my expertise to contribute to projects where precision and quality are crucial

+Feel free to reach out or connect with me at falom25@hotmail.com!